ADIITJ/ReasonerRAG/README.md

 ## License

-This project is provided for research and educational purposes.
-See [LICENSE](LICENSE) for details.
+This project is provided for research and educational purposes but do provide me credit while using this.

 ---